 The Assistance Corporation has two promissory notes outstanding with the Salem State University Foundation.
 Under the terms of the first promissory note, the Assistance Corporation agreed to pay the Salem State University Foundation \$400,000 plus interest accruing at 6.98% per annum.
 Principal payments in the amount of \$3,333 plus interest are due monthly.
 Under the agreement, the interest rate will be adjusted so that it is equal to 475 basis points above the Federal Home Loan Bank of Boston Classic rate for 5 year maturities.
 The entire outstanding principal balance of the note along with any accrued interest is due on August 2023.
 Under the terms of the second promissory note, the Assistance Corporation agreed to pay the Salem State University Foundation \$200,000 plus interest accruing at 1.25% per annum.
 Principal payments in the amount of \$5,556 plus interest are due monthly.
-The entire outstanding principal balance of the note along with any accrued interest was paid during the year ended June 30, 2017.
+The entire outstanding principal balance of the note along with any accrued with any accrued interest are due monthly.